-with $R \defeq M_1\sqrt{1+M_2^2}$. \end{proposition} \begin{proof} Let $x^c$ correspond to the decision variable obtained at equilibrium by the leaders considering its conjecture, but evaluated with the \textit{actual} follower's response $y^*(x^{\gamma})$.
+with $R \defeq M_1\sqrt{1+M_2^2}$. \end{proposition} \begin{proof} Let $x^c$ correspond to the decision variable obtained at equilibrium by the leaders considering their conjectures, but evaluated with the \textit{actual} follower's response $y^*(x^{\gamma})$.
 Using the assumption of Lipschitz continuity of $f_i$ from Assumption \ref{ass:obj}, we obtain:

 which is a first bound for the distance between the objective functions evaluated in $x^s$ and $x^c$.
-If we explicit the right-hand side of Eq.~\eqref{eq:bound_1}, we obtain The second term, considering the distance between the follower's best responses, can be developed further using the Lipschitz continuity of the follower's best response from Assumption \ref{ass:follower_game}:
+If we explicit the right-hand side of Eq.~\eqref{eq:bound_1}, we obtain The second term, considering the distance between the follower's best-responses, can be developed further using the Lipschitz continuity of the follower's best-response from Assumption \ref{ass:follower_game}

 Combining Eq.~\eqref{eq:bound_1} and Eq.~\eqref{eq:bound_11} concludes the proof. \end{proof}